fsprojects/LocSta/src/General TODOs and Ideas.md

 * performance tests / seq comparison
 * asEvaluable -> object or impure function that can be evaluated several times
 * asObservable
+* Gen and Lib.Gen - AutoOpen - was kommt wo rein?